-APS1018 - History & Philosophy of Engineering & Innovation (HPOEI) - Understanding the Role of Engineers in Society - Past, Present, Future - Summer 2017-100% Online
+APS1018 - History & Philosophy of Engineering & Innovation (HPOEI) - Understanding the Role of Engineers in Society - Past, Present, Future - 100% Online - For Dates refer to course web site on Quercus

 Course Outline

 Description: This course has been designed for the reflective Engineer with experience in the workplace.
 Designed by an engineer for engineers, applied scientists and engineering executives, it will help practitioners reflect on their role in society and understand how that role has been shaped and is constantly changing.
 Most of the world's leading employers depend on engineers and applied scientists to design new technological systems, products and services and effectively operate and sustains these systems.
 Human resource leaders are charged with attracting, motivating, developing, and retaining these individuals, as well as partnering with them on large-scale systems change.
 This course provides insider insight into the way engineers think and feel about the work they do.
 The course includes methodological background on the nature of engineering work, engineering as an analytical, integrative, and generative thought process.